 This serves no useful purpose since it harms those who listen." --2 Timothy 2:14

-First of all, I have done two weeks with Christopher at the Theology of the Body Institute in PA, have read some of his books and watched some of his DVD series and YouTubes.
+First of all, I have done three weeks with Christopher at the Theology of the Body Institute in PA, have read some of his books and watched some of his DVD series and YouTubes.
 Part of the reason I first went to see him is because I was hearing so many criticisms of him and I wanted to see/hear for myself.
 Not only did I NOT hear anything unorthodox, I was totally blown away by the content of everything he said, and had no problem with the way he said it.
 In fact, I LOVED the way he said it.

 One personal criticism I have of CW would be this: He may be overstating for effect, but I think he has a LITTLE too much sympathy for Hugh Hefner (just because your mother didn't hug you when you were little doesn't give you license to found a worldwide soft-porn empire). :]